Baroque Churches of the Philippines: San Agustin Church in Manila

 The interior of the church featured artwork dating back to the 19th century, with trompe-l'œil paintings by Italian painters Alberoni and Dibella, but they overlie the original tempera murals.
 The church was richly endowed, with a fine retablo, pulpit, lectern and choir-stalls.
 The church also includes oriental details in the form of Chinese fu dogs that flank the entrance of the building.
 Of special interest is the series of crypto-collateral chapels lining both sides of the nave.
 The walls separating them act as buttresses.
 The stone barrel vault, dome, and arched vestibule are all unique in the Philippines, as is the decor that often takes the shape of local flora.
 A monastery complex was formerly linked to the church by a series of cloisters, arcades, courtyards and gardens.
 The church was the only structure in Intramuros to survive the Liberation of Manila in 1945.

 In the side chapel of the church rests the remains of Spanish Miguel Lopez de Legaspi, the founder of the city of Manila, which is the capital city of the Philippines.

 Santa Maria Church

-The Santa Maria Church commonly known as the Church of Our Lady of the Assumption, is located in the municipality of Santa Maria, Ilocos Sur|Santa Maria, Ilocos SurR.
-Unlike other town churches in the Philippines, which conform to the Spanish architecture|Spanish tradition of sitting on the central plaza, the Church of Nuestra Señora de la Asuncion in Santa Maria with its Convento is on a hill surrounded by a defensive wall.
+The Santa Maria Church (Ilocos Sur), commonly known as the Church of Our Lady of the Assumption, now the Minor Basilica of our Lady of the Assumption is located in the municipality of Santa Maria, Ilocos Sur.
+Unlike other town churches in the Philippines, which conform to the Spanish tradition of sitting on the central plaza, the Minor Basilica of Nuestra Señora de la Asuncion in Santa Maria with its Convento is on a hill surrounded by a defensive wall.
 Also unusual are the sitting of the Convento parallel to the facade of the church and that of the separate bell tower (characteristic of Philippine-Hispanic architecture) at the midpoint of the nave wall.
 This was dictated by the hill on which it is located.